Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets

 \section{SED Model}

 We consider a planet orbiting a star of mass $\Mstar = \Msun$, effective temperature $T_{\star} = 4500$ K, and radius $R_{\star} = 2.5R_{\odot}$.
 These stellar properties derive from evolutionary tracks evaluated at a system age $t_{\rm age} = 1\,\mathrm{Myr}$ \citep{choi_etal_2016}.
 The planet is on a circular orbit with radius $a = 100$ au in the midplane of a circumstellar disc (CSD).
 The local CSD height is $h_{\rm csd} = 0.1a$, the sound speed $c_{\rm csd} = h_{\rm csd}\Omega$, and the midplane temperature $T_{\rm csd} = \mu m_{\rm H} c_{\rm csd}^2/k_{\rm B} = 26$ K, where $\Omega = \sqrt{G\Mstar/a^3}$ is the Keplerian orbital frequency, $G$ is the gravitational constant, $k_{\rm B}$ is Boltzmann's constant, $\mu = 2.4$ is the gas mean molecular weight, and $m_{\rm H}$ is the mass of the hydrogen atom.
-The local surface density (inside whatever gap the planet may have opened) is assumed to be $\Sigma_{\rm csd} = 0.3\,\rm \gcm$ and the volume density at the midplane is $\rho_{\rm csd} = \Sigma_{\rm csd}/\left(\sqrt{2\pi}h_{\rm csd}\right)$.
+The local surface density (inside whatever gap the planet may have opened) is assumed to be $\Sigma_{\rm csd} = 0.3\,\rm \gcm$, and the volume density at the midplane is $\rho_{\rm csd} = \Sigma_{\rm csd}/\left(\sqrt{2\pi}h_{\rm csd}\right)$.
 These fiducial parameters are broadly consistent with observations of DSHARP gaps (e.g.~\citealt{choksi_chiang_2022, choksi_etal_2023}, and references therein).
 Alternate choices are listed in Table \ref{tab:summary} and tested in Section \ref{subsec:params}.

 We calculate SEDs of accreting protoplanets of mass $m_{\rm p} = \{30,\,100,\,300\}\,\Mearth$ (cf. \citealt{szulagyi_etal_sed1} who focus on more massive planets).
 Sub-Jupiter masses are typically indicated by the widths of observed disc gaps \citep{dong_fung_2017, zhang_etal_2018}.
-Our parameters are such that the disc height $h_{\rm csd}$ is always greater than the planet's Bondi radius
+Our parameters are such that the disc height $h_{\rm csd}$ is greater than or equal to the planet's Bondi radius

 In this ``subthermal'' regime, the planet's gravitational sphere of influence is its Bondi sphere (not its Hill sphere) and we can neglect the vertical density gradient of the background disc (e.g. \citealt{choksi_etal_2023}).
 Most suspected gap-opening planets from DSHARP are subthermal (table 1 of \citealt{choksi_etal_2023}).